Jonah: Historical or Just a Fish Tale?

 Recapping the Story

 One can understand why Jonah did not want to go.
-In his mind, death awaited him, and, besides, the people of Ninevah were probably well beyond God’s grace anyway.
+In his mind, death awaited him, and, besides, the people of Nineveh were probably well beyond God’s grace anyway.
 What was the point in going?

-Possible Locations of Tarshish
+Possible Tarshish Locations

 Where is Tarshish?